-March 07, 2024
+March 14, 2024

-Summary (Epidemiological week 9, 25 Feb to 02 Mar)
+Summary (Epidemiological week 10, 3 to 9 Mar)

-Influenza A and RSV peaks have passed; influenza B activity increased but remained low; COVID-19 activity remained relatively stable.
+Influenza B activity remains low; influenza A and RSV peaks have passed; COVID-19 activity remains relatively stable.

 - Influenza B test positivity remained low and relatively stable over recent weeks, following an increase in late January.
-At wastewater sites across most health authorities, influenza B levels increased. - Influenza A test positivity continued to decrease since late December.
-Influenza A levels at most wastewater sites continued to decrease or remained stable over recent weeks.
+Influenza B levels increased at many wastewater sites across the province. - Influenza A test positivity continued to decrease since late December.
+Influenza A levels at most wastewater sites continued to decrease over recent weeks.
 Among subtyped influenza A samples over the past four weeks, the majority were H1, as it has been so far this respiratory season. - RSV test positivity continued to decrease since late December.
-RSV levels at most wastewater sites continued to decrease or remained stable over recent weeks. - COVID-19 hospital admissions, critical care admissions, and deaths have remained relatively stable since early February.
+RSV levels at most wastewater sites continued to decrease over recent weeks. - COVID-19 hospital admissions, critical care admissions, and deaths have remained relatively stable since early February.
 SARS-CoV-2 wastewater levels have been relatively stable at most sites. - The proportion of emergency department and primary care visits for respiratory symptoms has been stable since mid-January, following a decrease from a peak in late December.